mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

   `{"$oid": "000000000000000000000002"}`.
   The empty response `{}` indicates a network error when attempting to call "ismaster".

+An "applicationError" object has the following keys:

+- address: The source address, for example "a:27017".
+- generation: The error's generation number, for example `1`.
+- error: An error response, for example `{ok: 0, errmsg: "not master"}`.
+  The empty error response `{}` indicates a network error.

 In non-monitoring tests, an "outcome" represents the correct TopologyDescription that results from processing the responses in the phases